James-Drewitt/Fourier/README.md

 # Fourier v1.1
-Python Fourier transform of structure factor to pair distribution function
+Code for fast Fourier transform of structure factor to pair distribution function